infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 Once the review is completed and extensions are approved, a signed packaged version of the extension will be emailed back to you.

-**SLA is 10 days per up to 20 extensions.** Multiple requests from same customer is not processed in parallel i.e. if 20 is sent in by the first request, the next 20 for the same client will start its SLA after the first 20 are done.

 Effective **July 1, 2021**,
 we will no longer release signed extensions without first being able to bill our time spent for the review and signing.